sfs-pra/xwwall/man/xwwall.1.rst

 Similar procedures can be followed for respective *wayland* compositors and *X11* window managers.

-Once you have created you profile it then needs to be included in your startup routine.
+Once you have created your profile it then needs to be included in your startup routine.
 You can simply append the name of the profile directory to the ``--restore`` option in your startup routine like so: